tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 When he handed the paperwork back, he sat down again, dragging the dog with him like a sack of flour.
 He leaned against the wall, arms folded, eyes fixed ahead.
 He barely moved, like a corpse propped upright.
 His dog didn’t move much either.
 Just sat there.
 Waiting.

 We see a lot of characters here.
 Some genuinely kind folks, too.
 But this man?

 Something about him was wrong.

 I stepped into the lobby to bring him into an exam room.
 It took him a second to register me, like he was in a trance.
-And then the smell hit me—stale cigarettes, gas fumes, and beneath that, something worse.
+And then the smell hit me; stale cigarettes, gas fumes, and beneath that, something worse.
 A rotten, greasy stench that clung to the air.

 The dog sat still, vacant, a husk.
 It was like someone had lobotomized it.
 As it stood there, drool began dripping from its mouth, pooling on the floor.